maokangkun/test/docs/source/api.rst

    :requestheader Authorization: `token`

    .. important::
-      The author name must be in URL encoded format.
+      This API may be adjusted in the future.

    **Example request**: